ArtiAnantharaman/ArtiAnantharaman.github.io/projects/proj-3.md

 The 3D dense reconstructed indoor scene, obtained by modifying the standard ICP algorithm [2] is shown below:
 <img src="/assets/img/projects/proj-3/icp.png" alt="ICP">.

-The point-to-plane ICP[1] performs well and results in a good reconstruction.
+The <font color = "black"><b>point-to-plane ICP</b></font>[1] performs well and results in a good reconstruction.
 The registration of successive frames into a global model is good and yields a reasonably well-structured output.
 Objects like the paintings on the wall have a “wavey” shape to them, quite unlike paintings in the real-world.
 The outlines of objects like the painting frames, cushions, etc. are not as sharp as one would expect, though overall, the semantic information conveyed in the reconstructed scene in quite good.
 However, the trajectory shown in red has a big discontinuity towards the end and seems to break off towards the end position.
 The likely reason for the suboptimal performance could be the fact that this modified ICP only iterates on one downsampled level with few iterations.

-An improved reconstruction is obtained using point-based fusion.
+An improved reconstruction is obtained using <font color = "black"><b>point-based fusion</b></font>.
 Volumetric fusion methods have high computational overheads [3] owing to continuous transitions between different data representations.
 Using regular voxel grids imposes memory overheads because both empty space and surfaces are represented densely [3], limiting the size of the reconstruction volume.
 On the other hand, point-based fusion methods lower the memory overhead associated with volumetric approaches and can therefore be employed in large-scale reconstructions.

 The 3D dense reconstructed indoor scene, obtained by incorporating point-based fusion [1] is shown below:
 <img src="/assets/img/projects/proj-3/pf.png" alt="pf">.